miscalculation/maheen-website/content/pages/info.md

       actions:
         justifyContent: flex-start
     text: >
-      With over seven years of experience in the utilities industry, I bring a strong foundation in data mining, data analysis, and business process improvement.
+      With over seven years of experience in the utilities industry, I have a strong foundation in data mining, data analysis, and business process improvement.
 I hold a Master of Science in Information with a specialization in Big Data Analytics from the University of Michigan, Ann